-If you have an email address, you already know what an email newsletter is.
+If you have an email address, you’re likely familiar with email newsletters.
 A lot of you probably get too many, and leave quite a few unchecked as they go into the trash or spam folder.

-On the business side, you don’t want your newsletters sitting unread in inboxes – it means you’re only contributing to the noise.
-Your newsletter should be driving leads and generating sales.
-If it doesn’t, it’s time to reconsider your newsletter strategy.
+On the business side, this lack of engagement means you’re only contributing to the noise.
+Your newsletter should drive leads and generate sales.
+If it doesn’t, it’s time to reconsider your newsletter lead generation strategy.

-This article will covers key elements of creating a useful newsletter that people are happy to read, including:
+This article will cover key aspects of crafting an engaging newsletter that people enjoy, including:

 - Proven tactics for generating leads